duerrfk/Faros/README.md

 the nRF8001 together with the Arduino.

 The Faros board is kept as simple as possible (through-hole design, no SMD components).
-It comes in two versions: (1) a single-sided 50mm x 70mm layout that is well-suited for etching at home (a PDF of the layout can be found in folder `pcb`); (2) a double-sided 50mm x 50mm layout that can be sent to a PCB manufacturer.
-For both versions, the ATMega is programmed using ISP, so no USB is required which again saves cost and energy.
+It comes in two variants: (1) a single-sided 50mm x 70mm layout that is well-suited for etching at home (a PDF of the layout can be found in folder `pcb`); (2) a double-sided 50mm x 50mm layout that can be sent to a PCB manufacturer (the Gerber files can be found in folder `gerber`).
+For both variants, the ATMega is programmed using ISP, so no USB is required which again saves cost and energy.
 Moreover, we use the ATMega's internal RC oscillator, so no external crystal is required.

+Here is the bill of material for the Faros board:

+* C1, C2, C3: 100 nF (ceramic capacitor, X7R, 5.08 pitch)
+* LED1: 3 mm
+* R1: 10 k Ohm
+* R2: 100 Ohm
+* R3, R4, R5: 4.7 k Ohm
+* IC1: ATMega 328P-PU
+* MOD1: Olimex MOD-nRF8001
+* SV1: 3x2 pin header (2.54 pitch)
+* X1: screw terminal (5.08 pitch)

 ## Programming the Faros Board